Last Updated: March 2018

 - Find your sailing in the “CruiseCritic roll call” message board for your particular cruise and check in often.
 Sometimes when’s there’s a price drop for your sailing, other cruise members will share this on the message board.
 This is also cumbersome but effective.
 It’s also a fun way to get social with your fellow future cruisers.

 - Lastly, there are pay services that will monitor the prices and will email you an alert if and when the price for you exact stateroom room category for your sailing drops.
-The service starts at about $5 and seems like a legit and worthwhile way to effortlessly keep tabs on the fare.
-We’ve actually never used them since we almost always buy last minute, post-cancelation period, so we can’t personally recommend them.
+The service starts at about $5 and are a worthwhile way to effortlessly keep tabs on the fare.
+We’ve never used them since we almost always buy last minute, post-cancelation period, so we can’t personally recommend them.
 But you may want to consider looking into cruisefaremonitor.com and cruisefish.net if this service is of interest to you.

 Good Luck and Bon Voyage!